cghael/21_school_fillit/ABOUT_PROJECT.md

     #...    ..##
     #...    ..##

-The uotput of the program must be:
+The output of the program must be:

     ABB.
     ABB.